BovicOla/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

-Thi directory contains bash scripts for Loops, conditions and parsing
+This directory contains bash scripts for Loops, conditions and parsing